DougLau/loam/rosewood/README.md

 }
 ```

-Each `Geometry` can have associated data, which must implement the `Serialize`
+`GisData` can have associated data, which must implement the `Serialize`
 / `Deserialize` traits from [serde].
 In the example above, this is `String`.